 ISO is the world's dominant developer and publisher of International Standards in terms of scope.
-It has around 23,600 standards published and more than 4,700 standards under development.
+It has around 24,300 standards published and got around 800 technical committees and subcommittee [68].
 ISO is in charge of developing International Standards for all industry sectors.